x

 Stimulant use can lead to a number of potential side effects, including jitteriness, anxiety, headaches, weight loss, and insomnia.
 Using not as directed can lead to aggressive behavior, an increase in anxiety, risky or impulsive behaviors, restlessness, and hyperactivity.
 Some people may suffer from excess energy or racing thoughts.
 Stimulant use can also lead to elevated blood pressure and increased risk of stroke.

-A prescription drug addiction may lead to a number of possible symptoms, including:
+A prescription drug addiction may lead to a number of possible behavioral symptoms, including:

-• Giving up other activities, including social activities or hobbies, in order to spend more time using a substance
+• Giving up social activities or hobbies to spend more time using a substance

 Treatment for Prescription Drug Addiction

 Treatment for prescription drug addiction often depends on the severity of the addiction and the type of drug being used.
-Both inpatient and outpatient addiction treatment are available.
+Treatment plans are split between inpatient and outpatient addiction programs..
+While traditional treatment used to be in-person only, now you also have the option of doing your entire outpatient treatment online with a provider like Eleanor Health.
+This type of treatment is becoming more common because it’s more flexible and accessible.
 Successful treatment will typically include:

 • Detoxing.
 During the detox process, the patient will stop taking the medication and remove it from their systems.
 Sometimes, this will be done in a step-down or controlled manner, rather than removing the medication all at once.